partiusfabaa/cs2-LiteVIP/README.md

   "VipTestSettings": {
-    "VipTestEnabled": true, 	//is VIP-TEST enabled? true - yes, false - no "VipTestTime": 3600,	//Duration of VIP test issuance (in seconds) "VipTestGroup": "VIP1",	//Assigned VIP Group
+    "VipTestEnabled": true, 	//is VIP-TEST enabled? true - yes, false - no "VipTestTime": 3600,	//Duration of VIP test issuance (in seconds) "VipTestCooldown": 3600, 	//How long before I can retest for VIP (in seconds) "VipTestGroup": "VIP1",	//Assigned VIP Group
     "VipTestCount": 4		//How many times can a player take the VIP test },